klaytn/klaytn-docs/docs/node/endpoint-node/README.md

 The Endpoint Node install binary comes with the following interfaces and utilities.

-- JSON-RPC APIs: JSON-RPC server runs inside the node, and it exposes [APIs](../../bapp/json-rpc/README.md) for Blockchain Appication development.
+- JSON-RPC APIs: JSON-RPC server runs inside the node, and it exposes [APIs](../../bapp/json-rpc/README.md) for Blockchain Application development.
 It has several node management APIs as well.
 - Command-line Interface: Provides account management and node configuration functions.
 An interactive JavaScript console is also provided, that is attached to the node.
 JavaScript console implements most of the [caver-js APIs](../../bapp/sdk/caver-js/README.md).